aws/aws-cdk/packages/aws-cdk/CONTRIBUTING.md

 ```

 No two tests will run in the same region at the same time.
 Tests parallelize
-up to the concurrency limit imposed by jest (default of 5) and the available
+up to the concurrency limit imposed by jest (default of 5, controllable
-number of regions.
+by `--maxConcurrency`) and the available number of regions.

+If `AWS_REGIONS` is not set, all tests will sequentially run in the one
+region set in `AWS_REGION`.

 ### CLI integration tests